Hallelujah78/klingon-ipsum/README.md

 - Added uuid to generate unique keys for each Paragraph child element.
 - Added dist to gitignore
 - Updated README.md

-### How to create a progress bar?

-- we have a number of words
-- each word has to be added to an array
-- if we have 100 words, 1 word and a space represents 1% of progress
-- we probably want to limit the number of rerenders but let's ignore it for now